LukeGrahamLandry/hctarcs/devlog.md

 Logging the count, that drew 173280 lines compared to the (expected? optimal?)
 480x360=172800 = one per pixels.
 Well, that's an extra 480 lines, so it's just counting the reset every row.

+Start with softbuffer as the renderer.
+Can cheat because this is (i assume) using lines to draw individual pixels. wgpu changed a bunch of random stuff since last I used it.

 Once this works, next test is https://scratch.mit.edu/projects/647528063/editor/ Needs broadcasts, lists, and costumes stamp.